This page was last revised for version 5.1.0.

 Obtaining Crossover Locations

 From the GUI, the easiest way to list crossover events is to use the Bookmark option in the Navigator Toolbar.
+Alternatively, running the curation assistant’s full scan will also run the detection routine.
 For advanced detections, scripting is advised.
 In a script, detection settings are specified in a Config object, example:

 // groovy